akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 - when creating the un-ordered workflow the user does not define the sequence and only the existing steps
 - this means that un-ordered workflows have only one status = same as the name of the step
 - the status indicates that the datapoing is currently in that step/stage of the workflow

+##### How does the data point status change with the approval steps?
+- surveys that have a workflow added to them will also have an extra column in the data preview (as well as in reports) which will show the current status of the data point
+- the status is based on the approval given (or not given) to a data point
+- **Unordered workflow**
+    - for an unordered workflow the status change is straigforward.
+    - if there are 6 possible levels in the approval workflow, and the user selects 'level 3' when approving the data point in the Data tab > 'level - 3' is also the status of the data point
+- **Ordered approval workflow**
+    - Example case: data approval holding 5 steps and each step has a different user responsible
+    - data point is submitted and by default gets the status: 'step 1 - pending'
+    - user 1 deliberately selects pending > point status: 'step 1 - pending' + history log - timestamp - user 1 - step 1 - pending - comment
+    - user 1 approves step 1 > point status: 'step 2 - pending' + history log with timestamap - user 1 - step 1 - approved - comment
+    - user 1 disapproves step 1 > point status: 'step 1 - disapproved' + history log with timestamp - user 1 - step 1 - disapproved - comment
+    - user 3 opens point that was approved by user 2 in step 2 and now has the status 'step 3 - pending'
+    - user 3 approves step 3 > point status: 'step 4 - pending' + history log with timestamp - user 3 - step 3 - approved - comment
+    - user 3 disapproves step 3 > point status: 'step 2 - pending' + history log with timestamp - user 3 - step 3 - disapproved - comment
+    - user 5 opens point that was approved by user 4 in step 4 and how has the status 'step - 5 pending'
+    - user 5 approves step 5 (last step) > point status: 'step 5 - approved' + history log with timestamp - user 5 - step 5 - approved - comment
+    - user 5 disapproves step 5 > point status: 'step 4 - pending' + history log with timestamp - user 5 - step 5 - disapproved - comment
+- This needs to be discussed within the team

 ##### Where can the workflow be applied on a datapoint/workflow status can be changed?
 - There are two places where the responsible user can change the workflow for the particular data point: